tombresee/Prairie-Fire/README.rst

 NGS
   Next generation sequencing (NGS), massively parallel or deep sequencing are related terms that describe a DNA sequencing technology which has revolutionised genomic research.
 Using NGS an entire human genome can be sequenced within a single day.
 In contrast, the previous Sanger sequencing technology, used to decipher the human genome, required over a decade to deliver the final draft.

-* Genes are incredibly complicated
-* Sequencing high level is
-* Really short explanation of the biochemical tie-in
-* Result is huge files and huge processing time, which we believe we can alleviate with our distributed computing approach

 |